ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.

-### Performing a Simple Generation and Acquisition
+### Performing a Simple Generation and Acquisdfsdfsdfsdfition
 1. Create a TDMS file for generation.
 There are two options for creating a TDMS file.

 | Option A: Create a TDMS File | Option B: Acquire Data from a Camera |